-I’ve spent my career working in a diverse cross-section of industries, from some of the world’s largest creative agencies to small tech startups.
-I’ve worked as a designer, creative technologist, creative director, software developer, hardware engineer and product owner.
-As a passionate globalist, I’ve worked on three continents and have experience in Asia, Europe, and North America.
+I've spent my career working in a diverse cross-section of industries, including some of the world's largest creative agencies, toy manufacturers, award-winning tech startups, consultancies and transformational digital agencies.
+I’ve developed solutions to challenges across a vast array of sectors including (but not limited to) health, agriculture, advertising & marketing, transportation, intergovernmental, and energy.
+I've worked as a designer, creative director, creative technologist, software developer, hardware engineer, and product owner and I’m always looking for new ways to round out my proudly jack-of-all-trades skill set.
+As a passionate globalist, I've worked on three continents and have experience in Asia, Europe, and North America.
 In my free time, I do what makes me happiest; I make things.
 I brew beer, I cook food, I create art and I design inventive gadgets and products for my house.

 Every day and every project, I embrace the unknown and strive to understand more about what's driving change both inside and outside of today's businesses.
 I hunt for organizations and products that could evolve to meet new consumer needs.
 I discover the inventors who will become welcome partners in solving never-before-seen problems with never-before-seen solutions.

 • Winner of the United Nations Development Program’s ‘2020 Global Innovator Award’

 • Winner of the United Nations Development Program’s 2019 ‘Cultiv@te Award for Innovation in Sustainable Agriculture’

 • Winner of ‘Top Pick’ in the AR/VR category, Tech Crunch Disrupt 2018

 Karakoram is a global Developmental Innovation Consultancy that disrupts conventional thinking and builds solutions to the world's toughest challenges.
 We use rapid prototyping and Agile production methods to create everything from physical and digital platforms, organizational design, and experimental policy.